shanin11/GEOL0069-FINAL-PROJECT-/README.md

 *Table 1: GMM land cover area estimates (km²) for the Aral Sea basin across all four time periods.*

-*Please note: the 2015 values appear lower across all classes due to significant cloud cover in that year's composite, which masked large parts of the basin.
-This means the jump from 2015 to 2018 reflects missing data as much as genuine land cover change.*
+***Please note**: the 2015 values appear lower across all classes due to significant cloud cover in that year's composite, which masked large parts of the basin.
+This means the jump from 2015 to 2018 reflects missing data as much as land cover change.*

 Desert scrub expanded by **4,964 km²** over the study period — the largest land cover change in the basin.
 Open water interestingly showed a small increase of